maelstrom-cms/odin/readme.md

 ## Installing

-You should be able to follow any (good) up to date Laravel install guide, the gist is as follows:
+You should be able to follow any (good) up to date Laravel install guide, the jist is as follows:

 - git clone the repository
 - composer install